-Instead of taking your car to the carwash, wash it yourself.
+Instead of taking your car to the car wash, wash it yourself.
 Learn to fix things around the house.
-There are plenty of YouTube tutorials to show you easy ways to fix things like unstopping a clogged sink or toilet.
+Plenty of YouTube tutorials show you easy ways to fix things like unstopping a clogged sink or toilet.

 10. Use Library Card

 Get a free library card from the public library and use it to borrow books, videos, and magazines.

 Instead of purchasing a favorite novel or video, use your library card to save money.